 This course will provide you with the skills to work in a variety of areas related to the pharmaceutical industry and the broader area of research.
 In the first two years, you will gain a grounding in the core areas of the biological sciences.
 During this time you will study a range of modules and there is a significant practical element where you will develop laboratory skills, such as pipetting, microscopy, blood pressure recording and respiratory performance.

-In Year Three, you will begin to focus on a range of specific areas of pharmacology, such as effects of drugs on the brain, treatments for cancer and the use of drugs to treat arthritis.
-Within some of the modules, there is an opportunity to select areas which are of personal interest with the hope of allowing you to determine which area you want to focus your career in.
+In Year Three, you will begin to focus on a range of specific areas of pharmacology, such as the effects of drugs on the brain, treatments for cancer, and the use of drugs to treat arthritis.
+Within some of the modules, there is an opportunity to select areas which are of personal interest with the hope of allowing you to determine the area in which you want to focus your career.

-In Year Four, the majority of your time will be spent on your dissertation which will involve you carrying out a personal experimental research project.
-This will enhance the skills and knowledge that will be required in the workplace.
+In Year Four, the majority of your time will be spent on your honours research project which will involve you carrying out a personal experimental research project.
+This will enhance the skills and knowledgethat will be required in the workplace.
 In addition to this, further modules will enhance your understanding and critical evaluation of pharmacology.
-Most modules involve student-centered learning, as well as tutor-led lectures, tutorials, labs and workshops.
+Most modules involve student-centred learning, as well as tutor-led lectures, tutorials, labs and workshops.

-Aside from just focussing on drugs, this course uniquely integrates a focus on nutritional factors which also impact on people's health.
+Aside from just focusing on drugs, this course uniquely integrates a focus on nutritional factors which also impact on individuals health.

 Irish Leaving Certificate:

 Chem or Biol and preferably one other science (may include

 Maths or Home Economics) at Higher/A Level or equivalent AND Chem, Biol Maths and Eng at S/Int2/N5/GCSE level.